 Even though ZeroCater took significant resources and effort to build, it was eventually funded by Y Combinator.
 With a $1.5 million investment, today ZeroCater’s revenue has reached $100 million.
 Pretty impressive for a startup launched without any technical base to start!

-A minimum viable product is a must for a successful startup.
+A successful startup requires MVP.
 Would-be businesses build MVPs in order to launch a product with minimal investment, hedge against losses, and validate their startup ideas.
 Prosperous companies like Dropbox and Uber have started as MVPs.
 These examples prove that you should first care about your customers and make sure they like your product; technical details matter only after your product is demanded by a large audience.

-Our RubyGarage team has experience helping startups build MVP versions of their web and mobile applications – as well as full-fledged products.
+Our RubyGarage team has experience helping startups make MVP versions of their web and mobile applications – as well as full-fledged products.
 Get in touch and tell us about your great business idea!